 A Public (or Stakeholder) Apology Is Worth 1000 Words of Spin and Artful Dodging.
 It is Best Practice Strategic Crisis Communications

-Our Managing Director, Sam Elam, talks to Channel 7 about the power of an apology, following Eddie McGuire’s attempts and others’ success:
+Our Managing Director, Sam Elam, talks to Channel 7 about the power of a Corporate Apology, following Eddie McGuire’s attempts and others’ success:

 Sorry seems to be the hardest word.